Zacookie/JavaScript/Learn Here/5 Scope/1 blocks and scopes.md

 # Blocks and Scope

-#### Before we talk more about scope, we first need to talk about blocks.
+#### Before we talk more about scope, we first need to talk about *blocks*.

-#### We’ve seen blocks used before in functions and if statements.
-A block is the code found inside a set of curly braces {}.
+#### We’ve seen blocks used before in functions and `if` statements.
+A block is the code found inside a set of curly braces `{}`.
 Blocks help us group one or more statements together and serve as an important structural marker for our code.

 #### A block of code could be a function, like this:
 ```js